Snake Hills Conservation Area

-When John Busch, whose family operates the adjacent Busch Funeral Home, indicated his desire to see their woodland property along Big Creek preserved, Parma Mayor Dean DePiero suggested to him that West Creek Conservancy (WCC) might attempt to acquire the grant funding necessary to purchase the property.
+When John Busch, whose family operates the adjacent Busch Funeral Home, indicated his desire to see their woodland property along Big Creek preserved, former Parma Mayor Dean DePiero suggested to him that West Creek Conservancy (WCC) might attempt to acquire the grant funding necessary to purchase the property.

 Recognizing a welcome opportunity to conserve and restore a natural area with significant potential benefits for residents and for Big Creek, WCC successfully applied for a $148,000 grant from the Clean Ohio Conservation Fund.
 The City of Parma and WCC then obtained a $50,000 grant from the Land and Water Conservation Fund; an additional grant from the Clean Ohio Fund brought the total to $346,000, allowing for completion of the project.